alexwlchan/library-lookup/README.md

 ![A list of books.
 The first two books have large titles, a summary, and a list of branches where copies are available for immediate borrowing.
 There are two more books which are shown in smaller text and with greyed-out covers -- these aren't available nearby.](screenshot.png)

-I don't expect anybody else will want to use this tool directly, but some of the ideas might be reusable.
+I don't expect anybody else will want to use this exact tool, but some of the ideas might be reusable.

 How it works: